ihmeuw/vivarium_build_utils/README.rst

 - **`vars/`**: Jenkins shared library functions for continuous integration pipelines
 - **`resources/`**: Shared Makefiles and build scripts for consistent build processes

+Note: for help with the Make targets available to any environment with this repository installed, run `make help` in the terminal.